How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Normality of Stochastic Approximation

 For simplicity, we stated our theorem in $\mathcal{O}(\cdot)$ notation.
 A detailed version with explicit upper bounds including multiple higher order terms is presented in Appendix \ref{sec:proof_main_thm}, along with the proof.

-In all the cases, the first two terms determine the rate of convergence.
-In particular, the term that dictates the overall rate of convergence depends on the smoothness of the operator, i.e., the parameter $\delta$.
-If $\delta<1$, then the first term is dominant whereas for $\delta=1$, the second term becomes the bottleneck.
-Among these, the second term comes from the convergence analysis of the DOUG process and the first term comes from the analysis of the error dynamics between $y_k$ and the DOUG process.
+The overall convergence rate is governed by the first two terms.
+In particular, the rate of convergence depends on the smoothness of the operator, i.e., the parameter $\delta$.
+If $\delta<1$, then the error dynamics between $y_k$ and the DOUG process (the first term) is dominant whereas for $\delta=1$, the convergence rate of the DOUG process itself (the second term) becomes the bottleneck.
+The third term is the transient term that depends on the initial error and decays rapidly.
+The decay rate is highly sensitive to the choice of step-size: exponential for constant step-size, stretched exponential (i.e., $\exp\left(-c(k+K)^{1-\xi}\right)$) for $\xi\in (0, 1)$, and polynomial for $\xi=1$.
+This decomposition of error into a dominant term and a transient term depending on the initial error is similar to mean square error bounds established in \cite{chen2021finitesampleanalysisstochasticapproximation, chen2023, haque2025stochasticapproximationunboundedmarkovian}.

-The third term in all the cases above is the transient term that depends on the initial error and decays rapidly.
-In the case of constant step size, this decay is exponentially fast.
-When the step sizes are $\alpha/(k+K)^{\xi}$ where $\xi\in(0,1)$ the decay has a stretched exponential form (i.e., $\exp\left(-c(k+K)^{1-\xi}\right)$) and finally when the step sizes are $\alpha/(k+K)$, the decay is polynomial.
-This decomposition between the transient term that depends on the initial error and the other terms is similar to the results on mean square error bounds in \cite{chen2021finitesampleanalysisstochasticapproximation, chen2023, haque2025stochasticapproximationunboundedmarkovian}.
-We highlight that the above bounds further validate the dual ODE and SDE like behavior of SA.
-Specifically, the negative drift parameter $\gamma$ in Assumption \ref{assump:iterate} is a manifestation of the ODE behavior.
-When the iterates $x_k$ are far off from $x^*$, the stochastic fluctuations due to SDE are negligible and the ODE effect dominates driving the SA iteration towards $x^*$.
-This phenomenon has already been noted in the work on mean-square bounds mentioned above.
-Once the iterates reaches the vicinity of $x^*$, the SDE behavior becomes dominant over the ODE drift leading to the Gaussian limit.
-The parameter $\iota_V$ is a manifestation of the local linear or the SDE behavior around $x^*$ via the Lyapunov equation \eqref{eq:lyap_gen_<1_I}.
-Since in this paper, we study the rescaled iterates $y_k$, we also see the transient behavior of the SDE in our bounds.
-As a result of the two competing transient effects, the ultimate rate of decay in the transient (or higher order) term is governed by $\eta=\min(\iota_V/2, 3\gamma/4)$.
-In other words, the rate determining factor for this decay is constrained by the weaker of the two negative drift rates.
+We highlight that these bounds further validate the dual ODE and SDE like behavior of SA.
+When the iterates $x_k$ are far off from $x^*$, the stochastic fluctuations due to SDE are negligible and the ODE effect dominates driving the SA iteration towards $x^*$ (manifested by the negative drift rate $\gamma$).
+Once in the vicinity of $x^*$, the local linear or the SDE behavior becomes dominant manifested by $\iota_V$.
+As a result of the two competing transient effects, the ultimate rate of decay in higher order terms is governed by weaker of the two negative drift rates, $\eta=\min(\iota_V/2, 3\gamma/4)$.

 Note that while the transient term provides an upper bound, the rate $\eta$ which is determined by $\gamma$ and $\iota_V$ is not sharp in general.
 The rate $\gamma$ comes from the choice of the Lyapunov function in Assumption \ref{assump:iterate}, which in general need not be tight.
 One can get the tightest possible ODE transient rate for a given problem by picking the optimal Lypaunov function.
 Similarly, the SDE transient rate $\iota_V$ is also not tight.
 While, we use the Lyapunov equation Eq. \eqref{eq:lyap_gen_<1_I} for the analysis here, one may use a more general Lyapunov equation